C1XTZ/AssettoServer-CommunityReleases/README.md

 # AssettoServer Community Releases

+> [!IMPORTANT]
+> This repository has been archived and should be considered outdated.
+> It is likely that new/updated AI splines are available online or on the [AssettoServer Discord](https://discord.gg/uXEXRcSkyz)

-AI Spline and Teleport locations for various track posted on the AssettoServer Development [Discord](https://discord.gg/uXEXRcSkyz) compiled in one place.
+AI Spline and Teleport locations for various track posted on the AssettoServer Development Discord compiled in one place.

 ## Ai Splines and Teleport Locations provided by:
 - compu#6414